tintin10q/cryptography-notes/letters.md

 date: \today
 ---

 This file keeps track of all the letters and shorthands in Cryptography.
 Hopefully they are consistent we will see.
+Seems like it is!
+At least till the midterm.

 # Letters for Things